finnito/Science/content/12phy/as91172/markdown/atoms-and-isotopes.md

 - Internal
 - 3 credits
-- Assessed on Week 1, Term 4
+- Assessed on Friday Week 2, Term 4

-- Those away are assessed in Week 2 (or 3), Term 4
+---

+## Learning Outcomes

+1. Learn about the structure of the atom
+2. Learn about isotopes
+3. Learn about other models of the atom

 ---